rxco/contact-book/README.md

-# README
+# Contact Book

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a ruby on rails app created to manage the contacts of a user.

+Tech Specs:

-* Ruby version
+  * Ruby on Rails 5.2.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+  * Postgress Database

-* How to run the test suite
+  * Materialize for the frontend.

-* Services (job queues, cache servers, search engines, etc.)
+To Run It:

+  * bundle install
-* Deployment instructions
+  * rails db:setup
 * ...